andrew/ultimate-awesome/README.md

 - [awesome-flying-fpv](https://github.com/Matthias84/awesome-flying-fpv) - Curated list of free software and hardware to build remote controlled copters and planes.
 - [awesome-phaser](https://github.com/Raiper34/awesome-phaser) - A curated list of  awesome Phaser libraries, resources and shiny things.
 - [awesome-mcp-servers](https://github.com/tensorblock/awesome-mcp-servers) - A comprehensive collection of Model Context Protocol (MCP) servers.
+- [Awesome-Red-Teaming](https://github.com/0xMrNiko/Awesome-Red-Teaming) - List of Awesome Red Team / Red Teaming Resources  This list is for anyone wishing to learn about Red Teaming but do not have a starting point.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [All-In-One-CyberSecurity-Resources](https://github.com/vatsalgupta67/All-In-One-CyberSecurity-Resources) - List of CyberSecurity Resources and some different Sub-Domains of CyberSecurity .
 - [VR-Awesome](https://github.com/Vytek/VR-Awesome) - VR Awesome List.